igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 ![Netlify New Site Pick Repository 2](/img/content/article/start-blogging-with-github-hugo-and-netlify/netlify-new-site-pick-repository-2.png)

-As soon as the build is completed, you will be presented with the deploy overview:
+As soon as the build completes, you will be presented with the deploy overview:

 ![Netlify New Site First Deploy](/img/content/article/start-blogging-with-github-hugo-and-netlify/netlify-new-site-first-deploy.png)